treasure520/django-api/README.md

 | `/api/users/:id`                   | `DELETE`                | `Delete a user`         |

 ## Test API locally using curl
+If it is an HTTPS request, need to add the --insecure or -k parameter to curl command.
 ### Get API Token
 * request with your Django Admin username and password in HTTP Header
 ```bash